The Best Brixton Cafes and Coffee Shops

 As a result, it’s not ideal if you’re looking to do a spot of work (to be honest, the seating isn’t really set up for that anyway) – but it’s perfect if you’re after some good old fashioned conversation.

-Another thing I love about Federation Coffee is they have espresso soaked banana bread on offer.
+Another thing we love about Federation Coffee is they have espresso soaked banana bread on offer.
 Perfect for when you are trying to limit yourself to coffee or cake (always a difficult choice.)

 Coffee, craft beer and good food?
-Sign me up.
+Sign us up.

 It’s no wonder that Stir Coffee is one of the most popular cafes in Brixton.
 It really knows how to please a crowd.